-If baby has both daytime and night times diapers that smell of ammonia, you don’t have detergent buildup, and your storage is well-ventilated, there are a few other medical causes you should know about.
+If your baby has both daytime and night times diapers that smell of ammonia, you don’t have detergent buildup, and your storage is well-ventilated, there are a few other medical causes you should know about.
 These include:

 - Urinary tract infections

 - Kidney and liver maladies

 Though I can not offer you medical advice of any sort, as I do not have any health-related expertise or credentials, I can suggest that a trip to your pediatrician to discuss the problem and just ensure that nothing serious is going on may be a good step.

 In the meantime, before your visit, increasing your baby’s access to fluids may help that discussion with your pediatrician.

 How to Get Rid of Ammonia Smell in Cloth Diapers

 To review, if you want to get rid of an ammonia smell in your diapers, here are the steps you can take:

 - Check for detergent buildup.
 If you have it, remove it and create a new wash routine.